thorinside/mcp_dart/README.md

 # MCP(Model Context Protocol) for Dart

-[Model Context Protocol](https://modelcontextprotocol.io/) (MCP) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
-The goal of this library is to provide a simple way to implement MCP server and client in Dart while implementing the [MCP protocol spec](https://spec.modelcontextprotocol.io/) in dart.
+[Model Context Protocol](https://modelcontextprotocol.io/) (MCP) is an open protocol designed to enable seamless integration between LLM applications and external data sources and tools.

-At the moment, it's very experimental and not ready for production use but if you want to implement a simple MCP server using Dart, you can use this library.
+This library aims to provide a simple and intuitive way to implement MCP servers and clients in Dart, while adhering to the [MCP protocol spec](https://spec.modelcontextprotocol.io/).
+The goal is to make this SDK as similar as possible to the official SDKs available in other languages, ensuring a consistent developer experience across platforms.

 ## Requirements

 - Dart SDK version ^3.7.2 or higher

 Ensure you have the correct Dart SDK version installed.
-See https://dart.dev/get-dart for installation instructions.
+See <https://dart.dev/get-dart> for installation instructions.

 ## Features

-- Stdio support
+- Stdio support (Server and Client)
-- SSE support
+- SSE support (Server only for now)
 - Tools
 - Resources
 - Prompts